diogo-aos/CarND-Path-Planning-Project/README.md

 ## Implementation

+The implementation is divided into 3 section:

+ - **Making sense of other cars** where the processing of sensor fusion data is explained;
+ - **Decision making** where the logic and strategies for the vehicle's decisions are presented;
+ - **Trajectory generation** where the process of generating points for the trajectory the vehicle will follow is documented.

 ### Making sense of other cars

 One of the first things to do on a new iteration is to process information about what the car is sensing on the road.